yiwan330445/rcc/docs/usecases.md

   communicate to Robocorp Control Room
 * provide commands that can be used in CI pipelines (Jenkins, Gitlab CI, ...) to push robots into Robocorp Control Room
+* can also be used to run robot tests in CI/CD environments
 * provide isolated environments to run python scripts and applications
 * to use other scripting languages and tools available from conda-forge (or conda in general) with isolated and easily installed manner (see list below